Super Slowcooked Wonderbag Bone Broth

-I like to pile some rice noodles and vegies in a bowl add some meat, liquid and let everyone add there own soy, sesame,chilli but you could just as easily serve the chicken with a salad and use the stock another way.At this point, I call the liquid a stock because I don't think it has been cooking long enough to be called a broth, that comes next..
+- I like to pile some rice noodles and vegies in a bowl add some meat, liquid and let everyone add their own soy, sesame,chilli but you could just as easily serve the chicken with a salad and use the stock another way.At this point, I call the liquid a stock because I don't think it has been cooking long enough to be called a broth, that comes next..

 And so for the broth

 - Put the all the leftover bones, skin and wobbly bits back into the pot.
-Add bones and more bones.Chicken wings are good and if your up for a challenge the chicken's feet and head are suppose to deliver extra nutrients.
+Add bones and more bones.Chicken wings are good and if you're up for a challenge the chicken's feet and head are suppose to deliver extra nutrients.
 I haven't gone that far yet, I normally just ask the butcher for some whole carcasses to go with my leftovers.

-- Add some veg if you like, again leftovers are good, tops from the celery, carrots, herbs, peppercorns.
+- Add some veg if you like - again leftovers are good, tops from the celery, carrots, herbs, peppercorns.

-- Add a splash of apple cider vinegar, this is an essential ingredient the acid helps extract the goodness from the bones.
+- Add a splash of apple cider vinegar - this is an essential ingredient the acid helps extract the goodness from the bones.

 - Cover with water and bring to a simmer.